 Before making any changes, I spend one full week tracking everything I eat.
 This isn’t about perfection — it’s about awareness.

 Most people underestimate how much they eat by 300–600 calories a day.
+I use MyFitnessPal to track everything—it makes logging food quick and accurate, and gives me the real data I need.
 By tracking for a week, I get a true picture of my baseline calorie intake.

 Once I know the real number, I can make smart, accurate adjustments.